Z3Prover/PerformanceTest/README.md

 ### How to enable reports sent by e-mail

-When an experiment for Z3 nightly build is complete, the job manager build summary and, if enabled, can send a report by e-mail.
+When an experiment for Z3 nightly build is complete, the job manager builds summary and, if enabled, can send a report by e-mail.

 `AzureWorker.exe.config` contains following parameters: